'PTSD boot camp' delivers innovative, intensive therapy

 Brennan recently completed five years of active duty that included several months counseling soldiers hours after they were in combat in Iraq and Afghanistan.
 He knows that for many combat veterans, psychological and emotional wounds can linger for years.
 Many are able to receive care at Veterans Affairs hospitals, but thousands do not.

-The Road Home Program, also known as the Center for Veterans and Their Families at Rush, provides military veterans and their families with confidential support, counseling and health services.
+The Road Home Program, also known as The National Center of Excellence for Veterans and Their Families at Rush, provides military veterans and their families with confidential support, counseling and health services.
 Specialists can help with a full range of veterans' issues, including post-traumatic stress disorder, traumatic brain injury and military sexual trauma.

 A new home within the Road Home